-SCE is directed to fund the paid-media Flex Alert campaign with funds collected from all benefitting customers (i.e., bundled IOU, community choice aggregator (CCA), and Direct Access customers) using existing balancing accounts.
+SCE, PG&E, and SDG&E are directed to fund the paid-media Flex Alert campaign with funds collected from all benefitting customers (i.e., bundled IOU, community choice aggregator (CCA), and Direct Access customers) using Public Purpose Program balancing accounts.
 Further, this decision authorizes a budget of \$12 million per year, for two years, to support the Statewide Flex Alert Paid Media campaign.
+As requested by PG&E in its opening comments, up to 3% of the annual Flex Alert budget is authorized to cover IOU administration costs.